½Fraction Calculator

 Practical Uses of Fraction Arithmetic

-• Finance: Interest rates, price-to-earnings ratios, and budget allocations are all expressed as fractions or percentages derived from fraction arithmetic.
+- Finance: Interest rates, price-to-earnings ratios, and budget allocations are fractions or percentages derived from fraction arithmetic.
+A fund with a 0.75% expense ratio charges 3/4 of one percent of your balance each year.

-• Probability: The chance of two independent events both occurring is the product of their individual probabilities, each expressed as a fraction.
+- Probability: The chance of two independent events both occurring is the product of their individual probabilities.
+If one event has probability 1/4 and another has probability 1/3, both occurring has probability (1/4) × (1/3) = 1/12.

 Frequently Asked Questions